oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 -11

-* remove duplication challenge verification in Verifivation of Client Attestation PoP JWT
+* remove duplication challenge verification in Verification of Client Attestation PoP JWT
 * add Client Metadata section defining for use by Clients
 * register the new client metadata parameters in the IANA registry
+* mention that RFC7521 is not used

 -10